-Fitness and Joint Replacement…an Adventure!
+My Fitness and Joint Replacement Journey

 I knew I was getting close when I was in continuous pain and my knee started collapsing on me once a week or so.
-So under the guidance of my rheumatologist the dose of my RA and pain meds were upped and I started to use a neoprene knee brace.
+Under the guidance of my rheumatologist the dose of my RA and pain meds were upped and I started to use a neoprene knee brace.
 That lasted about 5 months.
-I was taken aback when in August/September my knee became continuously painful (6-7 on that all to wonderful scale of 0-10) and built to the point where it started collapsing at least three to four times a day with a 15+ on that 0 to 10 scale (can you say Oh F#$%!).
+I was taken aback when in August/September my knee became continuously painful (6-7 on that all too wonderful scale of 0-10) and built to the point where it started collapsing at least three to four times a day with a 15+ on that 0 to 10 scale.
 About that time I saw my rheumatologist who said I had an unstable knee and needed to start using a cane and interviewing orthopedic surgeons.
 But in my mind, it wasn’t quite time.
 So I abandoned the idea of a cane and strapped on a stronger knee brace.
 My knee was still swollen and painful, but at least it didn’t collapse.
-So I soldiered on….for a few weeks….until I was continuously wearing a brace 24/7 and despite the brace my knee was still collapsing 2-3 times a day and the pain was getting worse…It was now time.
+So I soldiered on….for a few weeks….until I was continuously wearing a brace 24/7 and despite the brace my knee was still collapsing 2-3 times a day and the pain was getting worse.
+It was now time.

 I’m thankful for all that Vertex Fitness has done to get me to this point, and looking forward with optimism towards the future.